History of Parma Calcio 1913: Up and down after Ghirardi's purchase (2008–2015)

 Parma's stay in Serie B started badly under Luca Cagni, who was sacked six games into the season and replaced by Francesco Guidolin who guided the club to joint top at the half-way mark and a second-place finish, ending the season unbeaten at home and fired on with goals from Alberto Paloschi and Cristiano Lucarelli, finally securing promotion back to Serie A with a 2–2 draw on 16 May 2009 with two games left to play.
 Parma went on to finish the season in second place, 4 points behind eventual winners Bari.
 Parma's return to Serie A in 2009–10 started with good form, winning eight of the first sixteen matches and sitting in fourth position before Christmas, as Daniele Galloppa became the first Parma player to represent Italy in over three years, the longest period without Parma representation since Alberto Di Chiara became the first to play for Italy in 1992.
-Although Parma's form dropped off in the new year, despite the re-signing of fans' favourite Hernán Crespo they did manage to finish eighth in the final standings, narrowly missing out on qualification for the Europa League, just three points behind rivals Juventus.
+Although Parma's form dropped off in the new year, despite the re-signing of fans' favourite Hernán Crespo they did manage to finish eighth in the final standings, narrowly missing out on qualification for the UEFA Europa League, just three points behind rivals Juventus.
 Head coach Guidolin's contract was not renewed and he left for Udinese, swapping posts with Parma's newly appointed Pasquale Marino in the summer of 2010.

 Parma started the 2010–11 season poorly and lay in sixteenth position at the Christmas break despite an unlikely return to form for Hernán Crespo who had scored eight goals, as pressure on Marino from the boardroom grew.
 However, Marino's time in charge ended on 3 April, when he was sacked by President Tommaso Ghirardi after a disappointing home defeat to rock-bottom Bari, which saw Parma fall within two points of the relegation zone with seven matches to go.
 His replacement, Franco Colomba, was appointed as a replacement on 5 April, having been out of a job since August, when he left Bologna before the first game of the season.
-Colomba brought about a dramatic change in fortunes, winning four of the seven games he took charge of, including three consecutive victories against top opposition (Internazionale, Udinese and Palermo) and the completion of a season double over rivals Juventus in the penultimate game of the season, having celebrated avoiding relegation the weekend before.
-On 9 January 2012, Ghirardi sacked Colomba and replaced him with Roberto Donadoni following a winless run of six matches that culminated in a 5–0 loss to Inter.
+Colomba brought about a dramatic change in fortunes, winning four of the seven games he took charge of, including three consecutive victories against top opposition (Inter Milan, Udinese and Palermo) and the completion of a season double over rivals Juventus in the penultimate game of the season, having celebrated avoiding relegation the weekend before.
+On 9 January 2012, Ghirardi sacked Colomba and replaced him with Roberto Donadoni following a winless run of six matches that culminated in a 5–0 loss to Inter Milan.
 Donadoni introduced a 3–5–2 formation that offered more defensive solidity than Colomba's 4–4–2.
 After a shaky start, Donadoni's side finished the season with 7 consecutive wins, a new club record in Serie A, and an impressive finish in eighth.

 The club was declared bankrupt in 2015 restarting from Serie D.